-Students also have access to Microsoft OneDrive for Business Students as part of the Microsoft Office 365 student email account.
-All students using Microsoft OneDrive for Business have 1 terabyte (TB) of cloud storage space to store files, which can be accessed from any Internet connected device.
+Students also have access to Microsoft 365 OneDrive as part of the Microsoft Office 365 email account.
+All students have 1 terabyte (TB) of cloud storage space to store files, which can be accessed from any Internet connected device.
 For more information on Microsoft OneDrive for Business, see Getting Started With OneDrive.

-Because network drives are not accessible in the student residence halls, students can use their Microsoft OneDrive for Business or USB thumb drives to transfer files from their personal computer to SU computers.
+Because network drives are not accessible in the student residence halls, students can use their Microsoft 365 OneDrive or USB thumb drives to transfer files from their personal computer to SU computers.

 To print from any SU owned device, students will print to Campus_Wide_Printer.
 Once printed, students will log into any GoPrint Release Station with their SU username and password to release the print jobs to the printer.
 Students have 300 black and white prints per week they can use for academic work.
 Color printing is available in some IT computer labs for a fee.